leblancfg/autocrop/README.md

 	- `autocrop -i pics -o crop -r reject -w 400 -H 400`.
 * Same as above but the image extension will be `png`:
 	- `autocrop -i pics -o crop -w 400 -H 400 -e png`
+* Crop every image in the `pics` folder and output to the `crop` directory, but keep the original pixels from the images:
+    - `autocrop -i pics -o crop --no-resize`

 If no output folder is added, asks for confirmation and destructively crops images in-place.